 Isa’s love of science and data was instilled in her at young age by her father, a computer engineer.
 An American Chemical Society Scholar while studying chemistry at Hampton University, Isa then worked at Pfizer both as a research chemist in the metabolic diseases group and a data scientist in the neuropathic pain group.

 Isa decided to go to business school to bring the technical and business together.
-After earning her MBA from MIT Sloan, Isa was a Vice President of Digital Strategy at JPMorgan Chase in New York and Hong Kong.
-She worked closely with senior management to build and execute various strategic initiatives across digital, product development, analytics, marketing and client services.
+After earning her MBA from MIT Sloan, Isa was a Vice President of Strategy at JPMorgan Chase in New York and Hong Kong.
+She worked closely with senior management and C-suite executives to build and execute various strategic initiatives across digital, product development, analytics, marketing and client services.

-While navigating her professional and personal life, Isa noticed one consistent commonality that all successful people had: community.
-Millennials and Gen-Z have the highest feelings of loneliness and crave in person interactions more than ever before.
+While navigating her professional and personal life, Isa noticed one consistent commonality that all successful people had: the core need for friendships.
+Millennials and Gen-Z have the highest feelings of loneliness and crave better social experiences more than ever before.
 And she knew she had the strength—and determination—to make a difference.